How To Use The Refundable Hotel Trick

 Conclusion

 Like many processes in the travel hacking and credit card rewards space, the refundable hotel trick is simply another tool in our belts when it comes to getting the most value out of our points.
-Whether you are taking advantage as a method to save money or simply cash in for the best value possible, understanding when and how it can be used to cash out travel credits and points is part and parcel of having a plan in squeezing out as much value as possible from our credit cards.
+Whether you are taking advantage as a method to save money or simply cash in for the best value possible, understanding when and how it can be used to cash out points is part and parcel of having a plan to squeeze out as much value as possible from our credit cards.

 Josh Bandura